junxit/us-congress-bills-116/metadata.md

 - 2019-11-12 — Introduced in House
 - 2019-11-12 — Introduced in House
 - 2019-11-12 — Referred to the House Committee on Energy and Commerce.
+- 2019-11-13 — Referred to the Subcommittee on Communications and Technology.
+- 2019-11-14 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2019-11-14 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-11-20 — Committee Consideration and Mark-up Session Held.
+- 2019-11-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-12-09 — Placed on the Union Calendar, Calendar No. 265.
+- 2019-12-09 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-329.
+- 2019-12-09 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-329.